crud89/miniply/README.md

 miniply
 ===============================================================

+[miniply](https://github.com/vilya/miniply) fork with support for file writing and reading from streams.

 **NOTE:** This fork uses `std::istream` instead of opening a file directly in order to support streaming from different sources.
 However, this comes with a performance penalty (at least in my system).
 Loading the pbrt-v3 scenes takes roughly 20% longer than the original implementation.
 This is likely due to the implementation of the vcrt.
 I don't know if this behaves differently when compiled with other compilers or for other environments than MSVC/Windows.
 I will not open a PR, with this much of a performance hit.
-If you need streaming support, feel free to use this repository.
-If you are only loading individual files, just use the original implementation.
+If you need streaming support or want to write files, feel free to use this repository.
+If you are only loading individual files, prefer the original implementation.

 <p align="center">
 <img src="https://github.com/vilya/miniply/blob/master/miniPLY3d_logo-cropped.png" width="744">